RedisVentures/redis-feast-gcp/README.md

 ___

 ## Demo ML Application
-To demonstrate the power of a Feature Store, we include a demo machine learning application that **predicts the count of next week's administered vaccine doses** (by state).
+To demonstrate the power of a Feature Store, we include a demo machine learning application that **predicts the count of next week's administered COVID-19 vaccine doses** (by US state).

-The Feature Store fuses together weekly [google search trends data]() along with lagging [vaccine dose counts]().
+The Feature Store fuses together weekly [google search trends data](https://console.cloud.google.com/marketplace/product/bigquery-public-datasets/covid19-vaccination-search-insights) along with lagging [vaccine dose counts](https://github.com/owid/covid-19-data).

 >*Both datasets are open source and provided free to the public!*